 Single-family investment properties are the most common type of real estate investment.
 However, there are some pros and cons to consider before buying.
 To learn more about it and to find out if it is the right niche for you, check out our latest post below!

 If you are thinking about making a real estate investment, you might automatically think of buying a single-family home.
 While this is an excellent choice, there might be a few things you haven’t thought about.
-As buyers and sellers of New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area real estate, we have put together a list of things you may not have considered.
-If you have any questions about investing in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area, please reach out to us any time!
+As buyers and sellers of North Carolina & New Jersey real estate, we have put together a list of things you may not have considered.
+If you have any questions about investing in North Carolina & New Jersey, please reach out to us any time!

 Single-family properties will likely appreciate over time, they will hold their value as opposed to rentals which tend to fluctuate a bit more.
 There is always a demand for single-family homes as opposed to other types of real estate.
 If you decide one day that you want to sell, the odds are you will make a profit and have a much easier time selling than you would with other types of properties.
 If you want to walk away from the property at any time, you can.
 Or, if you decide you want to live their yourself, that option is always there for you too!